rajeshwarpatlolla/fullstack-webstuff/README.md

 - [derbyjs](http://derbyjs.com/) - A full-stack framework for writing modern web applications.
 - [actionherojs](http://www.actionherojs.com/) - The Reusable, Scalable, and Quick node.js API Server!
 - [frisbyjs](http://frisbyjs.com/) - A REST API testing framework built on node.js and Jasmine that makes testing API endpoints easy, fast, and fun.
 Read below for a quick overview, or check out the API documentation.
+- [senecajs](http://senecajs.org/) - Design, develop and organize your code

 # Data Base
 - [Mongo DB](http://www.mongodb.org/) - The only database that harnesses the innovations of NoSQL.